gogoair/react-combo-select/README.md

 ```

-## New `dataAttr` prop
-Added dataAttr prop to be used for QE testing.
+### data attributes
+Added dataAttr prop used to pass html5 data attributes to DOM elements.
+The value of the prop should be an object mapping some or all of the 3 supported elements to data attributes that should be added to them.
+Each data attribute is specified as string which will be appended to 'data-' to form the attribute name.

 Each property can be a string or a transform function.
-When added to HtmlDOM element attribute will be prefixed with `data-`, i.e. `automation` will become `data-automation`.

 For each dataAttr property of type function only one argument is forwarded to that function:
 + wrapper: `Component.props`